ka9q/ka9q-radio/docs/notes.md

 *ka9q-radio* installation notes
-KA9Q, 9 May 2022
+KA9Q, 13 August 2023
 ===============================

-The preferred platform is Debian Linux "bullseye" on the x86-64 and the 64-bit "bullseye" version of Raspberry Pi OS for the Raspberry Pi
+The preferred platform is Debian Linux 12 ("bookworm") on the x86-64 and the 64-bit "bullseye" version of Raspberry Pi OS for the Raspberry Pi
-4. (The Raspberry Pi OS is essentially Debian Linux with customizations.)
+4. (The Raspberry Pi OS is essentially Debian Linux 11 with customizations.
+As of this writing it has not yet incorporated Debian version 12.)
 Older versions may work, but you may have to fix some problems.

 Here's an incomplete list of nits and gotchas I've run into while installing *ka9q-radio* on various systems.